emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does have a custom player. ✔️

 ***
-## HollyMovieHD
+## YassFlix
-### Score: 11/24
+### Score: 13/26
 1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 5 sources but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Site UI feels dated, lots of room for improvement. ❌
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability. ❌
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
+## Vidplay
+### Score: 13/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
-1. Has 1080p, but can't be changed lower. ⚠️
+1. Has 3 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Site UI has room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site has some sorting options, but is lacking in terms of content discoverability. ⚠️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

+***
+## Way2Movies
+### Score: 13/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Only 5 sources but does not auto-switch if one fails. ⚠️
+1. Has 10 servers + 1 non eng but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. ⚠️
+1. UI is decent, seems modern, but probably has room for improvement. ⚠️
-1. Site is lacking subtitle features. ❌
+1. Most sources have subs built in. ✔️
 1. Has movies, shows and anime. ✔️
-1. Has no watchlists, continue watching or history. ❌
+1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

+***
+## SpenFlix
+### Score: 13/26
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered. ✔️
+1. Good for new content, but struggles to find older stuff. ⚠️
+1. 7 sources and does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI has lots of room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Site has movies and shows, but not much anime. ⚠️
+1. Site has continue watching. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
+1. Site doesn't work well or look great on mobile. ❌
+1. Site does not have a custom player. ❌

+***
+## YesMovies
+### Score: 12/26
+1. Streams load very fast. ✔️
+1. Content is 720p only, and cannot be changed. ❌
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 3 servers and does autoswitch when one fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is decent but has for for improvement. ⚠️
+1. Has built in subtitles for most content. ✔️
+1. Site has movies and shows, but no anime. ⚠️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
-## Cataz
+## FireFlix
-### Score: 10/24
+### Score: 12/26
-1. Uses file hosts which are known for being slow sometimes. ⚠️
-1. Content mostly 720p and can't change quality. ❌
-1. Good for both new and old content. ✔️
+1. Streams load very fast. ✔️
+1. Main server is 720p or lower for a lot of content. ❌
+1. Site is good for newer content but not as good for older stuff. ⚠️
-1. 15+ hosts on most content, but does not auto-switch if ones fails. ⚠️
+1. Has 10 hosts, but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
+1. UI is pretty good, looks modern, search shows results as you type. ✔️
-1. Site feels dated, lots of room for improvement. ❌
+1. Site is lacking in terms of subtitle features. ❌
-1. Most content does not have subs. ❌
 1. Site has movies and shows, but not much anime. ⚠️
-1. Site has history and watchlists. ✔️
+1. Site has continue watching. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
-## NetMirror
+## ReelZone
-### Score: 9/24
+### 12/26
 1. Streams load very fast. ✔️
-1. Has 720p only, but can be lowered. ⚠️
-1. Site is hit and miss in terms of finding content. ❌
-1. Only 1 server but its decent. ⚠️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 7 servers, but they don't auto-switch if one fails, and you need to go back a page to try another. ❌
 1. Site does not have episode auto-next. ❌
-1. UI is decent, seems modern, but probably has room for improvement. ⚠️
+1. Sites UI has lots of room for improvement. ❌
-1. Site has subs for most content and allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
-1. Site has movies and shows, but not much anime. ⚠️
+1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
+## PrimeFlix
+### Score: 11/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 13 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI has room for improvement. ❌
+1. Allows adding + searching your own subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

 ***
 ## AZMovies
-### Score: 9/24
+### Score: 11/26
 1. Streams load very fast. ✔️
 1. Content 720p and cannot be lowered. ❌
 1. Good for both new and old content. ✔️